 Traffic at all airports and seaports is monitored regularly to assess if they should be included in the International Passenger Survey (IPS) sample.
 As a consequence, Liverpool and Prestwick airports were introduced into the sample at the beginning of 2005.
-Between 2000 and 2004, traffic through Liverpool had quadrupled to over two and a half million international passengers, while at Prestwick there was a fivefold increase to nearly one and a half million passengers over the same period.
+Between 2000 and 2004, traffic through Liverpool had quadrupled to over 2.5 million international passengers, while at Prestwick there was a five-fold increase to nearly 1.5 million passengers over the same period.
 The inclusion of these ports in the IPS sample were shown to cause a discontinuity in regional results and methodology was modified to account for this.
 Similarly in early 2008, Doncaster, Bournemouth, Southampton and Heathrow Terminal 5 were added to the sample.
 In 2009 Aberdeen and Belfast International airports were added.
 Heathrow Terminal 2 was added to the sample from August 2014.
-Newhaven-Dieppe crossing was added to the sample from October 2014.
+Newhaven to Dieppe crossing was added to the sample from October 2014.
 Heathrow Terminal 1 ceased operation in July 2015 and was therefore removed from the International Passenger Survey sample.
+An optimisation exercise was carried out in 2015 and as result the following ports were removed from the IPS sample in April 2016: Bournemouth and Prestwick airports, Plymouth docks and the Eurostar stations Ebbsfleet and Ashford.

-13. Changes to the IPS in 2009
+13 .
+Changes to the IPS in 2009

-- From January 2009 certain elements of the International Passenger Survey (IPS) have been revised to address recommendations put forward by the Interdepartmental Task Force on Migration Statistics, 2006.
+From January 2009, certain elements of the International Passenger Survey (IPS) have been revised to address recommendations put forward by the Interdepartmental Task Force on Migration Statistics, 2006.
 The changes involve revision to sample design, weighting and imputation methodology.
 These changes resulted in some discontinuity in estimates.
 An analysis was conducted and published in 2009.
-More details are available from the IPS team. - 2.
-The model used to produce seasonal adjustment estimates is reviewed approximately every 2 years.
+More details are available from the IPS team.

+The model used to produce seasonal adjustment estimates is reviewed approximately every two years.
 A review was conducted in late 2009 and the new model was used for the first time to produce the seasonally adjusted estimates used in the December 2009 "statistical bulletin" publication.
 Details of the seasonal adjustment model can be obtained from the IPS team using the contact details accompanying this release.